celery/celery/sources/cookbook/daemonizing.txt

     list.

 * CELERYBEAT_PIDFILE
-    Full path to the pidfile.
+    Full path to the PID file.
 Default is /var/run/celeryd.pid.

 * CELERYBEAT_LOGFILE
-    Full path to the celeryd logfile.
+    Full path to the celeryd log file.
 Default is /var/log/celeryd.log

 * CELERYBEAT_LOG_LEVEL
     Log level to use for celeryd.
 Default is INFO.